-Calisthenics is a kind of training that uses your own body weight to build strength, flexibility, and fitness.
+Calisthenics is a type of training that utilizes your own body weight to develop strength, flexibility, and overall fitness.

 It is fun, challenging, efficient, and adaptable.
-You can do it anywhere, such as at home, in the gym, or on the ground.
+You can do it anywhere, such as at home, in the gym, or outdoors.

 Program Summary